brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 We've established what the LSP is, and its goal; now we'll have to go one step further to fully grasp the consequences of a type-safe system.

-We've seen the LSP being used in the context of passing arguments to functions.
+I've shown the LSP being used in the context of passing arguments to functions.
 Next we'll look at the function definitions themselves, and how the LSP applies there.

 We'll work with these functions: